PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 - Practical knowledge of Python, HTML, CSS, JavaScript and Django
 - Theoretical knowledge of the fundamental concepts of programming
-- General knowledge of computer hardware, networking, and professional programming
+- General knowledge of computer hardware, and professional programming
 - Habits and skills that enable programming - source control, testing, debugging, etc
 - Growth mentality, the ability to self-teach, the ability to reason through problems on your own
 - Communication skills, the ability to explain complex technical concepts in simple terms